For Researchers

 Subject domains covered8

-Verdict categories tested9
+Verdict categories defined12

-Gaming vectors tested11 (all detected)
+Gaming vectors defined13

 Verdict boundary cases18 (all resolved correctly)